Mobile App UX Prototype | Airline Booking

 Phase 3: Prototyping & Interaction Design

-I brought the wireframes to life in Figma, creating an interactive high-fidelity prototype that reflects polished UI, accessibility best practices, and consistent branding.
-This clickable prototype allows users to complete key tasks and showcases microinteractions that support usability and delight.
+I brought the wireframes to life in Figma, creating an interactive high-fidelity prototype that reflects all data-founded choices, accessibility best practices, and consistent elements.
+This clickable prototype allows users to complete key tasks and showcases micro-interactions that support usability and positivity.

 Phase 4: Testing & Iteration

-Designing this mobile experience was about more than aesthetics—it was about solving real user problems with thoughtful architecture, intentional interaction, and a design system that feels both intuitive and human. —Brian Haitz
+Designing this mobile experience was about more than best practices—it was about solving real user problems with thoughtful architecture, intentional interaction, and a system that feels both intuitive and human. —Brian Haitz

 Outcome

 The final deliverable was a publicly shareable Figma file with fully annotated screens, supplemented by a PDF for handoff.
-The result: a clear, developer-ready guide that closes the loop between user experience design and functional execution.
+The result: a clear, developer-ready guide that closes the loop between user experience design and functional execution, ready for final design and execution.

 Tools Used